chryket/moak/website/docs/about/governance.md

 - We work cooperatively with colleagues using consensus management within an ethos of mutual respect, individual growth and communal enrichment.
 - We recognise the value of our rich diversity and we nurture it.
 - We care for our environment and support ecological sustainability.

-## Governance

-Michael Oak Waldorf School is based on a foundation of strong parent involvement and teachers who are passionate about educating children.

-It is the active involvement of parents that make the community of Michael Oak so special.

-The school is governed by an active [Board of Trustees](/about/working_groups#board-of-trustees) comprising both parents and teachers.

-The Board acts in accordance with the terms of the Notarial Trust Deed of the Michael Oak School Association.

-The [College of Teachers](/about/working_groups#college-of-teachers) is responsible for the application of the curriculum and the day-to-day to running of the school.

-Different sub-committees and working groups fulfil vital roles and functions that keep the school working as a vibrant collective.
-Parents are encouraged to become involved.

-Michael Oak is a Waldorf school of excellence, offering inspiration and leadership in Education.

-## Working Groups

-Michael Oak is a school run by its parents and teachers.
-It is the active involvement of parents that make the community of Michael Oak so special.
-The school is governed by a board of Trustees comprising parents and teachers.
-The College of Teachers is responsible for the application of the curriculum and the day-to-day to running of the school.

-Different sub-committees and working groups fulfil vital roles and functions that keep the school working as a vibrant collective.
-Parents are encouraged to become involved.

-You can find out more about the various working groups [here](/about/working_groups)